-Community feedback informed the goals included in this Consolidated Plan, which will be presented to City Council on February 18, 2025.
-An email and public notice announcing the 30-day public comment period was sent to community-based organizations, service providers, stakeholders, and other interested groups.
-A public notice was printed in the local newspaper, 12 days prior to the public hearing before the City Council.
-The draft Consolidated Plan was made available at the City of Merced's Housing Division's offices and on the City's website.
+Community feedback informed the goals included in the initial preliminary draft of the Consolidated Plan, which was presented to City Council on February 18, 2025.
+Public notices related to both public comment periods and public hearings were sent to community-based organizations, service providers, stakeholders, and other interested groups.
+The public hearing notice was printed in the local newspaper for both public hearings.
+The preliminary draft of the Consolidated Plan was made available at the City of Merced's Housing Division's offices and on the City's website.